mapleCows/MongoDB_Chat_Room/README.md

 ### Question 1

-> Give two possible chatroom moderation features
+> Give three possible chatroom moderation features

 <!-- Put your answer to question 1 here -->
-1.Ability to mute/timeout users
+1. Ability to mute/timeout users
-2.Ablity to delete old rooms or to automaticly delete rooms past a certain time frame 3.Ability to delete a malicious messages
+2. Ablity to delete old rooms or to automaticly delete rooms past a certain time frame
+3. Ability to delete a malicious messages